Orbit

 so that consumer group offsets will be copied from the source cluster to the destination.
 Note: You will have to hit the Deploy button on the new version before it will take effect.
 You can also deploy older versions to "rollback".

 consumer group will include every topic and partition that is being mirrored by Orbit.
 The offset lag indicates how far behind Orbit is compared to the source cluster.
-Note: This group will always have a time lag of 0.
+The time lag indicates time.Since(X), where X is the timestamp of the most recently copied source record.

 Orbit can be used to migrate existing Kafka compatible clusters to WarpStream.